SecuringTheRealm/str-template/docs/product_requirements_document.md

 1. Player describes desired campaign setting, tone, style and any homebrew rules
 2. Dungeon Master coordinates with Narrator to establish world and setting
-3. Artmaster generates world concept imagery and then the image URL is updated in the 'Art' window of the webapp
+3. Artmaster generates world concept imagery which is then saved by the application, and then the image URL is updated in the 'Art' window of the webapp
 4. Dungeon Master guides players through character creation process
 5. Scribe creates and populates templates for character creation based upon player instruction